elatov/elatov.github.io/_posts/2013-01-31-organizing-your-music-library-using-acoustic-fingerprinting.md

 	mus_2003/??-??.mp3
 	Renaming from mus_2003/??-??.mp3 to mus_2003/A_Russo_K_Agati-Mechti_Zbilis.mp3

 <p>That actually is pretty decent, not the best but okay.
 What I realized is that, if the file is not identifiable then it just takes the <em>id3</em> tag and shows you that as the result.
-So the second song (that had the weird character set) must of had broken <em>id3</em> tags and <em>echoprint</em> wasn&#8217;t able to fingerprint it.
-So let&#8217;s run the command manually and check what the second file returned:</p>
+So the second song (that had the weird character set) must of had broken <em>id3</em> tags and <em>echoprint</em> wasn't able to fingerprint it.
+So let's run the command manually and check what the second file returned:</p>
 	[elatov@moxz mus_2003.bak]$ ~/downloads/echoprint-codegen-release-4.12/echoprint-codegen Àëñó-Â÷åðà.mp3 10 30
 	{"metadata":{"artist":"Àëñó", "release":"", "title":"Â÷åðà", "genre":"Pop", "bitrate":160,"sample_rate":44100, "duration":184,
 	"filename":"Àëñó-Â÷åðà.mp3", "samples_decoded":330902,